-- a) Place all tap pins in their original locations. - b) Place METER switch in LO position; TRANSFORM-ER switch off; POWER switch on. - c) Place the FUNCTION switch in the TEST Ø position. - d) Actuate and hold the FAULT switch.
-Observe the AMMETER; using the CURRENT ADJUST set 20 milliamperes. - e) Continue to hold the FAULT switch and actuate the TRANSIENT TEST switch.
-A trip operation should not occur. - f) If the trip unit includes a GROUND FAULT function, place the FUNCTION switch in TEST GND postion. - g) Actuate and hold the FAULT switch.
-Observe the AMMETER and adjust the test current to 5 milliamperes. - h) Continue to hold the FAULT switch and actuate the TRANSIENT TEST switch.
-A trip operation should not occur.
+- a) Place all tap pins in their original locations.
+If the INSTANTANEOUS tap is in positions 3 or 4, move the pin to the 5x position for this test. - b) Place METER switch in LO position; TRANSFORM-ER switch off, POWER switch on. - c) Place the FUNCTION switch in the TEST Ø position. - d) Actuate and hold the FAULT switch.
+Observe the AMMETER; using the CURRENT ADJUST set 20 milliamperes. - e) Continue to hold the FAULT switch and actuate the IMPULSE TEST switch.
+A trip operation should not occur. - f) If the trip unit includes a GROUND FAULT function, place the FUNCTION switch in TEST GND position. - g) Actuate and hold the FAULT switch.
+Observe the AMMETER and adjust the test current to 5 milliamperes. - h) Continue to hold the FAULT switch and actuate the IMPULSE TEST switch.
+A trip operation should not occur. - Return INSTANTANEOUS tap pin to its original position.